How to License a Patent and Generate Revenue

 Step 2: Organize your patent portfolio

-- Patent rights: patent rights should be clear and solely yours.
-When a patent is joint or ambiguous ownership, it becomes pretty hard to have any kind of license negotiated.
+• Patent rights: patent rights should be clear and solely yours.
+When a patent is in joint or ambiguous ownership, it becomes pretty hard to have any kind of license negotiated.

-- Patent file: An organized file of patent and technical description along with drawings will be helpful while providing information about the patented creation to prospective licensers.
+• Patent file: An organized file of patent and technical descriptions along with drawings will be helpful while providing information about the patented creation to prospective licensers.

 Step 3: Identify Potential Licensees

-In order to search for interested licensers, look for anyone or organization, which might need to license from your patented discovery.
-This might be achieved via the following ;
+In order to search for interested licensers, look for anyone or any organisation that might need to license your patented discovery.
+This might be achieved via the following:

-- Industry conferences and trade shows : Attend events in the same industry of your inventive product to meet possible licensees.
+1. Industry conferences and trade shows: Attend events in the same industry as your inventive product to meet possible licensees.

-- Patent brokers: Professional patent brokers or middlemen specialize in the matching of patent holders with licensees.
+2. Patent brokers: Professional patent brokers or middlemen specialise in the matching of patent holders with licensees.
 They can help you find and negotiate deals.

 Certain patent databases enable searching for active patents and display information regarding potential licensors, and also find which companies would likely be interested